Maiden Lane Transactions: Maiden Lane III LLC

 As markets recovered and issuance of new securitized products dried up, private investors including banks became interested in purchasing the assets in Maiden Lane III.
-On Thursday August 23, 2012, the Federal Reserve announced that Maiden Lane III had sold the last of its AIG portfolio that day.
-The Fed had earned a profit of $17.7 billion from the AIG and related assets.
-The bulk of all Fed profits are required by Fed rules be turned over to the U.S. Treasury.
+On August 23, 2012, the Federal Reserve announced that Maiden Lane III had sold the last of its AIG portfolio that day.
+The Fed had earned a profit of $17.7 billion from the AIG bailout and related assets.
+The bulk of all Fed profits are required by Fed rules to be turned over to the U.S. Treasury.
 The Treasury still held a 53 percent stake in AIG's stock which it planned to gradually sell in an effort to recover the remaining $24.2 billion investment.